idubrov/ivans-rv/src/lib/content/2022-06-06-continuing-rudder/index.md

 ![](3-holes-skin.jpeg)

 Then I moved to the counterbalance weight.
 I drilled the hole for the screw (using a #12 drill bit), then dimpled the counterbalance rib and counter-sunk the lead weight.
-I used a manual deburring tool with the counter-sinking bit installed.
+I used a manual deburring tool with the countersinking bit installed.
 The lead is so soft that a couple of turns is all you need.
 I counter-sunk until the weight sits flat to the rib.

 I will use a fuel tank sealant ("Pro-Seal") to attach the lead to the rib.